shudnal/CircletExtended/package/thunderstore/CircletExtended/README.md

 ### Put circlet on top

 You can equip circlet without it taking an equipment helmet slot.
 It works with EAQS.
-The original helmet will not be shown but will provide armor and stats.
-Circlet will be shown but don't get you extra armor.
+The original helmet will stay and circlet will not provide armor and stats.
+You can disable that feature and circlet will always be visible instead of helmet.

+You can configure with what helmet circet will be visible.
+Currently only troll leather helmet looks fine and it's enabled by default.

+Circlet uses its own slot and custom item type.
+If you want Circlet to take utility slot you can set 18 in `Slot type` config.

 ### Overload
 Blind your opponents with a bright flash at the cost of some circlet durability.